Burgestrand/ruhue/README.md

 #### Parameters

-- <username>: the username you used for registering your application in `POST /api`.
+- username: the username you used for registering your application in `POST /api`.

 #### Response